4k4xs4pH1r3/offensive-security/Microsoft/windows.md

-This guide will install and prepare your Windows for DevSecOps just execute step by step
+This guide will install and prepare your Windows for Penetration Testing, step-by-step

 #
 1. Close PowerShell